No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot

 \section{Conclusion}

-This paper introduces DiffUp, a novel FSS framework that addresses three critical challenges: seamless backbone upgrade without re-training, uniform handling of diverse annotations, and accommodating varied annotation quantities.
-This framework utilizes the proposed Backbone-Agnostic Feature Transformation (BAFT) to convert diverse annotations into backbone-agnostic multi-granularity priors, thereby facilitating effortless backbone upgrade.
+This paper introduces DiffUp, a novel FSS framework that addresses three critical challenges: seamless backbone upgrade without re-training, uniform handling of diverse annotations, and accommodation of diverse annotation quantities.
+This framework utilizes the proposed Backbone-Agnostic Feature Transformation (BAFT) to convert diverse annotations into backbone-agnostic multi-granularity priors, thereby facilitating seamless backbone upgrade.
 These multi-granularity priors are then aligned with the noisy intermediates in a diffusion process through the proposed Self-Conditioned Modulation block (SCM) and the Dual-Level Quality Modulation branch (DQM).
 Furthermore, an Uncertainty-Aware Prior Fusion (UAPF) block effectively harmonizes varying support quantities.
 Our approach not only advances the state-of-the-art in FSS but also offers a versatile solution for practical deployment.